 - your breasts feel uncomfortably full

-- you will be spending some time away from your baby and would like someone else to give him your breastmilk, or are returning to work
+- you will be spending some time away from your baby and would like someone else to give them your breastmilk, or are returning to work

 - your baby is not feeding well (for example if your baby was born with a cleft lip or palate)

-- your baby was born early and you need to stimulate your milk supply for when he is ready to suckle from the breast
+- your baby was born early and you need to stimulate your milk supply for when they are ready to suckle from the breast

 Once you have your breast pump set up it is best to be seated whilst expressing.
 It sometimes helps to have a picture of your baby with you as this can encourage the release of a special hormone that encourages your body to produce breastmilk (clever really isn’t it?!)
 It’s also important to keep a drink nearby (water for example) so that you can stay hydrated during your expressing session.

 If your breastmilk is freshly expressed it can keep for up to 6 hours without refrigeration.
 Breastmilk can be stored in a fridge at 5 to 10 degrees Celsius for up to 3 days and a fridge 0 to 4 degrees Celsius for up to 8 days.
 You can store milk in a freezer at -18 degrees Celsius or below for up to 6 months.